5/26/2026

 As for the explanation at the beginning of the book is that it was too traumatic for Dawn French to read, I think she should get over that because if you are posting something for the whole world to read you really ought to be comfortable with it.

 The book Dear Fatty is read by a voice actor named Liza Tarbuck.
-Unfortunately since I am an American the very voices that British people feel sound best sound extremely painful to me.
+I am an American who is sensitive to accents.
+I listened to Rex Harrison in My Fair Lady at a young age.
+The voices that British people feel sound best. sound extremely painful to me.
 I prefer a British accent that is genuine and unique and does not sound anything like the artificial Mid-Atlantic accent which I despise.

-Therefore I did not actually listen to this book although I am reviewing it.
-I’m probably never going to listen to it unless I get really bored.
 Dear Fatty is available for listening for free on Spotify if you have a regular premium account.
-I do not wish to waste my Spotify hours listening to a phony sounding stuck up accent.
 However I would like to stress that I feel “Fatty” is an inappropriate and hurtful name.

-I had to question myself.
 Why did did I even want to read this book in the first place?
-The reason is is because it’s supposed to be based on a letter to Jennifer Saunders who Dawn French refers to as “Fatty” but this is not clear unless you know the inside information about these two actresses.
+The reason is is because it’s supposed to be based on a letters to Jennifer Saunders who Dawn French refers to as “Fatty”.

 Instead of watching The Vicar of Dibley I recommend that you watch a show called The Queen of Oz starring Catherine Tate.
 The concept is similar.
 An overweight middle-aged woman is appointed to a position that she is unfit for and hilarity ensues.